Sermon Summary: Daniel in the Lions' Den: A Public Faith for God's Glory and the Common Good (Daniel 6)

 First, consider the context in which Daniel lived out his faith.
 Exiled from his homeland of Israel, Daniel rose to prominence and influence under successive pagan kings, including Darius.
 Verse 3 tells us Daniel distinguished himself by his "excellent spirit."
 This phrase speaks not only of his administrative skill but also of the spiritual integrity that shaped his work and relationships.
 Daniel’s life was a testament to his core identity as a servant of the living God.

 This raises a vital question for us: Should our faith be public as well?
 The answer, unequivocally, is yes.
 Jesus teaches in Matthew 5:16, "Let your light shine before others, that they may see your good works and glorify your Father in heaven."
 A faith that remains hidden cannot fulfill its God-given purpose.
-Like Daniel, we are called to let our lives bear witness to God’s goodness in ways that others can see and respond to.
+Like Daniel, we are called to let our lives bear witness to God’s goodness in ways that others can see and to which they can respond.

 Daniel’s Public Faith Served the Public (Daniel 6:6-16)

 Daniel’s public faith wasn’t self-serving; it was for the common good.
 When his opponents manipulated King Darius into passing a law that directly targeted Daniel’s prayers, Daniel remained steadfast.
 He continued his practice of praying three times a day with his windows open toward Jerusalem, fully aware of the consequences (v.
 10).
-His faith was not for public display—it was an authentic act of worship and intercession.
+His faith was not for public display—it was an authentic act of worship and intercession, enabled by God’s grace.

 Through his prayers, Daniel interceded for himself and for the people around him, including those in power.
 This was an act of cultural intercession, asking God to bless the nation in which he lived.
 Moreover, Daniel’s unwavering faithfulness served as a moral compass for his society.
 By refusing to comply with a law that violated his conscience, Daniel demonstrated that ultimate authority belongs to God, not man.
 His example reminded others of the limits of governmental power and pointed them to the need for repentance and alignment with God's standards.

-From this, we see a critical truth: A public faith promotes justice, truth, and mercy, even in societies that may not share our beliefs.
+From this, we see a critical truth: A public faith promotes justice, truth, and mercy as a reflection of God’s character and for the ultimate purpose of glorifying Him.
 The moral integrity that comes from a life rooted in God’s truth benefits everyone.
-As Christians, our public witness should reflect God’s righteousness, reminding the world that all leaders and laws are ultimately accountable to Him - and that all can be experience His blessing through repentance and obedience.
+As Christians, our public witness should reflect God’s righteousness, reminding the world that all leaders and laws are ultimately accountable to Him—and that all can experience His blessing through repentance and obedience.

 Daniel’s Faith Pointed to a Better Way of Life (Daniel 6:17-23)